K-scope/K-scope/README_docker.md

 If you have a server machine with Docker installed, you can use Docker IaaS Tools (DIT) to easily make a setup for building code inside a Docker container.

-Make sure you have SSH server running on you local machine also and that you can login to it over network.
+Make sure you have SSH server running on your local machine also and that you can login to it over network.
 Local SSH server is used for mounting your source code from local machine into a Docker container running on the server.

 ### Server-side setup